Every acoustic guitar has bracing and this bracing has an effect on the tone and strength of the guitar.

 Top bracing is most commonly made from spruce, regardless of the tone wood used for the top itself.
 The wood for bracing needs to be light but strong and spruce fits this bill well.
 Bracing for the top is the most important bracing in terms of the tone of the guitar.

-Back bracing is sometimes also made from Spruce but is made from other woods too.
-It’s not as important as the top’s bracing so the wood used isn’t as important either.
+Back bracing is sometimes also made from Spruce but is made from other woods too. it’s not as important as the top’s bracing so the wood used isn’t as important either.
 Back bracing’s main function is for strength.

-Final Thoughts on Bracing
+Final Thoughts on Guitar Bracing

 Bracing is often regarded as the most important factor that influences the unique sound of an individual guitar.